Arvindus

 6. 'Contemplations, Ψ', Index: 202104131.

 7. Socrates, in: Plato, Meno, G.M.A.
-Grube (translator), in: Complete Works, John M. Cooper / D.S.
-Hutchinson (editors), Hackett Publishing Company, Indianapolis / Cambridge, 1997, 81c-d / p.
+Grube (translator), in: John M. Cooper / D.S.
+Hutchinson (editors), Complete Works, Hackett Publishing Company, Indianapolis / Cambridge, 1997, 81c-d / p.
 880. "As the soul is immortal, has been born often and has seen all things here and in the underworld, there is nothing which it has not learned; so it is in no way surprising that it can recollect the things it knew before, both about virtue and other things."

-8. Socrates, in: Plato, Republic, G.M.A.
+8. Socrates, in: Plato, G.M.A.
 Grube (translator), C.D.C.
-Reeve (revisor), in: Complete Works, John M. Cooper / D.S.
-Hutchinson (editors), Hackett Publishing Company, Indianapolis / Cambridge, 1997, 504e-505a / p.
+Reeve (revisor), Republic, in: John M. Cooper / D.S.
+Hutchinson (editors), Complete Works, Hackett Publishing Company, Indianapolis / Cambridge, 1997, 504e-505a / p.
 1125.
 "And I suspect the latter, for you've often heard it said that the form of the good is the most important thing to learn about and that it's by their relation to it that just things and the others become useful and beneficial."

 9. Ibidem, p.
 1132 ff. / sec.
 514 ff.